TinySkillet/Notes/Heart Game Video Script.md

 **Let me show this in action with the Timer system.
 The timer component emits events with the time expires.**

+after...
+_show GameScree.jsx

+So why did I choose this approach?
+Three key reasons:

+**1. Decoupling Components**: My Timer doesn't need to know about GameScreen.
+It just emits TIMER_EXPIRED, and any component can listen.
+This makes my code modular and testable.

+**2. Centralized Event Management**: The EventContext provides a single source of truth.
+All events flow through one emitter, making debugging much easier—I can log every event in one place.

+**3. Scalability**: Adding new events is simple.
+For example, when I added the SCORE_UPDATED event, I didn't have to refactor existing components—I just added a new event type and subscribed where needed."

 ## 3. Interoperability (approx. 2.5 minutes)